|THE ROBERT PACKARD CENTER FOR ALS RESEARCH AT JOHNS HOPKINS

 Robert Packard Center for ALS Research

 Annual Scientific Symposium and Clinician Forum, convening Packard Center investigators and including a program devoted to presentation of significant clinical findings.
-First annual installment of two-year $370,000 grant.
+Second annual installment of two-year $370,000 grant.